-Mini-course is provided as a 28-page PDF, with a separate Science Tool Kit PDF to use to collect your badges.
+Mini-course is provided as a 29-page PDF including a Science Tool Kit page to use to collect your badges.

 - Story: The Scoop on Sharks.
 Join Mrs. Puffer and her class of turtles, crabs, and fish, to hear the students present what they’ve learned about sharks.

 - Activity 1: Sharkify: Make a Shark!
 Turn a stuffed animal into a shark (temporarily) by adding important shark anatomical features.

 - Activity 2: Shark Lengths and Locations.
 Use string to compare the sizes of different sharks and the included map to see where each kind lives.
 Use the included Experimental Journal to think more deeply about what you’ve observed.

 - Activity 3: At the Museum: Mix and Match Jaws.
 See how the structure of a shark’s jaw matches the jaw’s function (what it eats).
 Become a museum expert and share your knowledge of shark jaws with others!

 - Activity 4: Shark Rock-Paper-Scissors Tag.
 Who will win: sharks, students, or pollution?

 - Curiosity Connector.
 Curious about people who swim with the sharks?
 Use these links for interesting videos and extra games to test your shark knowledge.